-- start cutting a safe knife like Foost first Knives (save 10% off if you use my affiliate link: https://foost.com.au/ref/74/)
+- start cut with a safe knife like Foost first Knives (save 10% off if you use my affiliate link: https://foost.com.au/ref/74/)

-- stirring soup and sauces while on the stove, with supervision.
+- stir soup and sauces while on the stove, with supervision.

-Another awesome thing you can do is try growing food at home.
-Even if you have a little window sill garden or in the summer out on the deck, you can grow herbs or tomatoes.
-Nothing tastes better than those little cherry or grape tomatoes that you can grow on the deck.
+Experiment with growing food at home.
+Even if you have a window sill garden or in the summer on the deck, you can grow herbs or tomatoes.
+Nothing tastes better than those juicy cherry tomatoes that you grew.

-Getting your child to touch different textures and play with food in a space where they’re not going to be eating it, will further help decrease “tactile defensiveness”.
+Getting your child to play with food in a space where they won’t be eating it, will further help decrease “tactile defensiveness.”

-- Finger paint or use brushes to paint with things like pudding or yogurts.
+- Finger paint or use brushes to paint with pudding or yogurts.

-- Crumble crumbs of crackers or cookies, and glue them onto paper to make a picture.
+- Crumble crackers or cookies and glue them onto paper to make a picture.

-- Some fruits and veggies can be used for painting: take a beet or potato and cut it in half, cut a little shape out of it, dip it in paint.
+- Stamp with a beet or potato: cut it in half, cut a little shape out of it, and dip it in paint.